Amigos de México Mzt. A.C.

 01.

-We are proud to support a few primary schools in the poor areas of the city.
+We are proud to support a primary school in one of the poor colonia areas of the city.
 There are a few things we do to ensure that children stay in school.
-We have built a cafeteria and kitchen at the all-day school, Amigos de Mexico Primaria, and continue to help them with ongoing maintenance.
-We bring them supplementary pantry groceries because 25% of the children cannot afford the 13 pesos for their lunch.
-In 2019 we also offered some support to Renato Vega Amador Primaria.
-We have a very successful and popular English program.
-A group of members travel to the schools every week between November and March to teach English classes.
+We have built a cafeteria and kitchen at our school, Amigos de Mexico, and continue to help them with ongoing maintenance.
+We currently provide a free breakfast program to approximately 40 students who meet our qualification requirements.
+Since our breakfast program has begun, the truancy level has dropped from 50% to almost zero.
+We have a very successful and popular English program where a group of members travel to the schools every week between January and March to teach English classes.

 02.